 When you buy land in Canada, the process is similar to buying any other type of real estate that has buildings on it already.
 There is a stack of paperwork for you to complete to ensure that all of the municipal, provincial and federal regulations are followed through the process, even if you go through a private sale instead of using a real estate agent.
 It is important to make sure that you perform the due diligence going into the purchase, including running a title search to make sure that there are no outstanding liens on the land.
 Also, such closing costs as a land transfer tax can come into the situation as well.
 Unless you are already an expert in real estate, we suggest that you enlist a real estate professional to help you through the process.

 As with any mortgage, the loan application involves providing a lender with information regarding your income and your credit history as well as the down payment you have on hand.
 Depending on the type of lender and your own credit score, and your intentions for building on the land, you can get a mortgage for as little as 25 to 35 percent down.
 If you can get that low of a down payment, your credit is good and you intend to build on the land.
 If you have to go through a private lender, your required down payment would be at least 45 percent and might go to 50 percent or even higher, depending on where the land is and what your credit score is.
+There are different ways to purchase land if you don’t have the required down payment.
+If you currently own other prime real estate in Canada with lots of equity, it can be added to the loan as collateral to either reduce or eliminate the need for a down payment.

 Land Mortgages in Canada